johnno1962/RefactoratorApp/README.md

 The project now draws interactive dependecncy graphs between sources in a project if you have Graphviz installed.

 ![Icon](http://johnholdsworth.com/depends.png)

+Refactorator now takes into account membership of protocols and overrides in the main target if you augment the index db by using the "File/Index Protocols" menu item.

 This project is an experiment in "Beerware" there is a "donate" button on the Help Menu ;)